Marsden, West Yorkshire: History

+The name Marsden derives from the Old English mercelsdenu meaning 'boundary marker valley', referring to the town's position near the old Lancashire and Yorkshire border.

 Marsden grew wealthy in the 19th century from the production of woollen cloth.
-It is still home to Bank Bottom Mill, later known as Marsden Mill, and home to John Edward Crowther Ltd, formerly one of the largest mills in Yorkshire.
+It is still home to Bank Bottom Mill, later known as Marsden Mill, and to John Edward Crowther Ltd, formerly one of the largest mills in Yorkshire.
 The Crowthers moved to Marsden in 1876, beginning a long and profitable association with cloth manufacturing in the town.